MBTA ferry

 In the 19th century, numerous steamship routes ran from Boston to various destinations in the inner harbor, North Shore, and South Shore, plus routes to elsewhere in New England and to Europe.
 Ferry service declined in the late 19th century and 20th century due to competition from railways, streetcars, and finally automobiles; by the 1930s, only summer routes plus the East Boston ferry remained.
 Year round service to Hull was reintroduced in 1963, and was then the only commuter ferry service in the country.
 This was followed by Hingham service in 1975, tourist-oriented Charlestown service in 1979, and Quincy service in 1996 – as well as several other short-lived routes.

 Most routes were either unsubsidized or state-funded; from 1986 to 2002, they gradually became subsidized by the MBTA.
 Service to Quincy and Hull was combined in 1998; in 2013, the Quincy terminal was replaced by Hingham.
 Winthrop service began in 2016, with a stop at Marina Bay in Quincy added later that year; it was taken over by the MBTA in 2023.
 East Boston service began in 2022.
 Lynn service began in 2023 after several previous iterations failed.
 Weekday Winthrop and Quincy service was split into separate routes in 2025.
+The inner harbor circulator was added in 2026.

 The MBTA owns some ferries, while Hornblower owns others.
 The ferry system has the highest on-time performance and farebox recovery ratio of MBTA service types.
 However, it is only a small component of MBTA service: in 2016, the three routes then funded by the MBTA carried 5,070 passengers per weekday – about 0.4% of total MBTA ridership.